 30 Stunning Floor Lamps that Will Light Up Your Life

 Task lighting sheds light upon a small area, helping you read, type, sketch and study to your heart’s content.
-Gooseneck lamps and arc lamps are the best floor lamps for this.
+Gooseneck lamps and arc lamps are the best options for this.
 They bend artfully, aiming their lights downward.
 These lamps are often slim and easy to move, so you can bring them wherever your tasks take you.
 If you think “task lamp” sounds boring, you’ll enjoy perusing some of these artsy, unusual, and fashionable floor lamps.

 Accent lighting infuses your space with warmth and depth.
 Forget fragrant candles–an accent light is the best way to add ambience to a room.
 You might associate such subtle lighting with wall sconces and recessed ceiling lights.
 But don’t underestimate ambient floor lamps, which often come in interesting shapes and materials and include LED lights.